Healthy Homes Assessment Camberley

 Camberley Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about what’s inside the building It’s about having to ensure there is somewhere for surface and underground water to flow and to prevent it from getting inside.
-When it concerns damp and moisture it is often the things you don’t notice that could become a major issue and cause damage to your investment as well as harming the tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about what’s inside the building it’s also about the outside.
+You must ensure there is somewhere for surface, rain as well as groundwater to move, and prevent it from getting into the building.
+When it is damp and moisture, it’s typically the concerns you don’t notice that can become a big problem that can cause damage to your investment and affecting your tenant’s health.

-Properties that are rented must have efficient drainage to eliminate rainwater, storm water, and groundwater, with an appropriate outfall or runoff.
-Making sure the water has a place to go, and it doesn’t sit beneath structures is a crucial aspect of keeping your property dry.
+Rental properties should have efficient drainage for the removal of storm water, surface water, and ground water.
+This includes the proper outfall or runoff.
+Making sure that the water has a place to go, and also that it isn’t allowed to remain beneath structures is an crucial aspect of making sure your property is dry.

-In addition to the drainage system that will prevent moisture ingress, if your property has an enclosed space between your flooring and ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+Alongside an irrigation system to stop water ingress, if the apartment has an enclosed gap between your flooring and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

 moisture ingress and drainage inspection